What’s the human price paid for the goods we consume?

 Creating systemic change, where the eradication of slavery is firmly at the heart of political and business choices, requires collaboration.

-It demands co-ordinated efforts with organisations such as the Consumer Goods Forum and their call to action, AIM-PROGRESS and the Ethical Tea Partnership or through multi-stakeholder initiatives with organisations such as the Institute for Human Rights and Business and IDH, the Sustainable Trade Initiative, which are critical to bring change at scale, address root causes and build critical mass.
+It demands co-ordinated efforts with organisations such as the Consumer Goods Forum and their call to action (PDF - 726kB), AIM-PROGRESS and the Ethical Tea Partnership or through multi-stakeholder initiatives with organisations such as the Institute for Human Rights and Business and IDH, the Sustainable Trade Initiative, which are critical to bring change at scale, address root causes and build critical mass.

 It demands business transparency to tackle the challenges head on and to move towards more collaborative and best-practice sharing rather than a traditional compliance approach.